l0g1c-80m8/Robot-SLAM/readme.md

 **Author: Rutvik Patel<br />**

 The my_robot package has been tested under [ROS] Kinetic on Ubuntu 16.04.7 LTS (Xenial Xerus).
-This is research code, expect that it won't be maintained for future ROS versions.
+This is prototype code, expect that it won't be maintained for future ROS versions.